FRCDashboard/FRCDashboard/README.md

     * If you are installing `mjpg-streamer` or are using this aplication throught the browser

 ### Configuration
-* In `ui.ts`, there are a bunch of key handler functions which controls the updating of control elements in the dashboard.
+* In `ui.js`, there are a bunch of key handler functions which controls the updating of control elements in the dashboard.
 Example NetworkTables key names are used, but you'll need to change them to match those used in your team's robot code for them to affect anything on your robot.

 #### Configuring Camera feed
 In order to run the camera, you must start an `mjpg-streamer` server on the RoboRIO.
 To install `mjpg-streamer`: